 When you receive the email confirming your unlock request, just follow the instructions that they provide, which in summary will be:

-- Hook up your phone to iTunes on your computer
+- Hook up your phone to your computer

 - Do a backup of your phone